 Transition/Acquisition (“TA”) – Requirement for Competitive Retailers (CRs) and Transmission and/or Distribution Service Providers (TDSPs).
 Responsible for coordinating Mass TA events between ERCOT, TDSPs and CRs.
 The CR may be a Provider of Last Resort (POLR), Designated CR, Gaining CR or Losing CR.
 Includes TA Business (“TAB”), TA Regulatory (“TAR”) and TA Technical (“TAT”).
 List one contact per TA.
 (Load Serving Entities (LSEs), TSPs, DSPs)

 Legal Address Change (All Market Participant Types)

+Contact for Legal Notice – The Market Participant’s contact for legal notice as provided in the Standard Form Agreement in Section 22, Attachment A of the Protocols (All Market Participant Types)